Codecademy/docs/content/general/concepts/routing/routing.md

 ---
-Title: 'Routing'
+Title: "Routing"
-Description: 'Routing is the process of deciding what paths communication signals may take across one or more networks.'
+Description: "Routing is the process of deciding what paths communication signals may take across one or more networks."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Cybersecurity'
+  - "Cybersecurity"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Cybersecurity'
+  - "Cybersecurity"
-  - 'Networking'
+  - "Networking"
 CatalogContent:
-  - 'learn/introduction-to-cybersecurity'
+  - "learn/introduction-to-cybersecurity"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **Routing** is the process of deciding what paths communication signals may take across one or more networks.
 This process is used in many scenarios related to computer networking, including: